spacetelescope/jwst_novt/docs/novt/usage.rst

 where in place of 'image.fits' you should use the name of your file.

 The information provided by this command will help you identify the extension number of your science data.
-If the science data is in extension 0 or extension 'SCI', then the FITS file is valid.
+If the science data is in extension 0, then the FITS file is valid.
 If the science data is in another extension, consider creating a new FITS file using the information provided in
 `astropy.io.fits documentation <http://docs.astropy.org/en/stable/io/fits/>`__.